 When it comes to pie planning is key.

 The main reason is that the pie crust requires a few chilling times during the making of the dough and pie.
 As we all know the secret is in the crust and as so, it can make or break the end result.
 Having said that, I will add and say that if you are a savvy pie baker stick to your own routine.
 This filling will work with any type of crust.

 So, step one is to make the pie crust then line it in a 9″ pie dish, trim the edges, and let rest in the refrigerator for a minimum of 2 hours.

-When ready to bake, preheat oven to 425F and set an oven rack at the lowest oven shelf.
+When ready to bake, preheat the oven to 425F and set an oven rack on the lowest oven shelf.

 In a separate medium bowl, mix the corn starch and sugar together until well incorporated.